Café Europa

-Café Europa: Life After Communism is a 1996 book by Slavenka Drakulić, the noted Croatian writer.
+Café Europa: Life After Communism is a 1996 book by Croatian writer Slavenka Drakulić.
 It talks about the experiences of the peoples of Eastern Europe after the retreat of socialism and the fall of the Iron Curtain.
 While Drakulić notes the liberation of the formerly oppressed, her hard hitting social commentary points out the repercussions and lack of progress since the end of Soviet domination.

 Themes

 Yugoslavia

 Writing about her life in native socialist Yugoslavia, Drakulić compares her life with those of people living within the Warsaw Pact countries.
 She notes that she always felt superior to them, as Josip Broz Tito's regime permitted both a higher standard of living and greater freedom of movement.
 Despite these amenities, to Drakulić Yugoslavia was still just a bigger cage.

 Poverty and deprivation

 While visiting Eastern European countries like Romania and Bulgaria Drakulić sees the degradation of national infrastructure, such as sewage systems.
 This decline, she concludes, is due in part to a post-communist mentality.